xCounsel/adminpays/docs/advanced.md

 ## Who is a domain name administrator

-Domain administrator is an individual, individual entrepreneur or legal entity who registered domain name.
+A domain name administrator is an individual, individual entrepreneur or legal entity who registered a domain name.
 {:.note title="Decision of the Moscow Arbitration court as of 03 November 2011 in case no. A40-73876/2011"}

 ## What is a domain name administering